MaxStange1005/ATLAS-OpenData-Higgs-NeuralNetworks/README.md

 Chapter 0 is recommended for a brief introduction to neural networks.
 It is independent of the rest of the notebooks and can be used, for example, as preparation for this course.

-For chapters 1 to 8, a student notebook and a ready-to-use notebook with the solutions are provided
+For chapters 1 to 7, a student notebook and a ready-to-use notebook with the solutions are provided.
+Since chapter 8 is usually used as homework for the students its solution is encrypted.
+As this chapter is primarily about designing your own network, an explicit solution is not very relevant.
+However, if there is still a need for an "official" solution, ask for the password and decrypt the chapter:

+`openssl aes-256-cbc -d -in chapter8_create_your_own_model.ipynb.enc -out chapter8_create_your_own_model.ipynb`

 ### Chapter 0: A Neural Network with just one Neuron?
 This chapter is independent of the following ones and can be used as an introduction to neural networks.